aws-samples/amazon-transcribe-live-call-analytics/lca-chimevc-stack/ChimeCallAnalytics.md

 Chime Call Analytics also supports Voice Tone analysis.
 If enabled in the CloudFormation parameters, LCA will update the Chime Voice Connector's streaming configuration to include a Media Insights Pipeline Configuration to use for a new call.

 If you enable Voice Tone, and you are using the [call initalization Lambda hook](https://github.com/aws-samples/amazon-transcribe-live-call-analytics/blob/develop/lca-chimevc-stack/LambdaHookFunction.md), **LCA will not invoke the Lambda hook**.
+This is because the only way for Voice Tone to function is if the Media Insights Pipeline is invoked directly from the Chime Voice Connector (and not as a separate Chime Media Insights Pipeline workflow).

 To learn more about the workflow used in conjunction with Voice Tone, please read [Workflow 1: Voice Connector initiates call analytics](https://docs.aws.amazon.com/chime-sdk/latest/dg/ca-workflow-1.html)